 But even before you see God’s hand guiding you to a soulmate, also remember that He is your Father.
 He is your Advocate.
 He is your Home.
 He is your Rescuer.
 Right now.

 Hard hearts stay thirsty, but soft hearts are watered.
-As you wait for the Lord to do the seemingly impossible, make sure your heart is soft—ready and willing but also patient and trusting.
+As you wait for the Lord to do the seemingly impossible, make sure that your heart is soft—ready and willing but also patient and trusting.